cykdbly4t/Semantic-KITTI-API-DPAI/README.md

 [intensity_curves.py](intensity_curves.py) produces an image, containing all the histogram plots of remission value frequency per class.
-Running this script creates an 'intensity_curves' folder, which contains folders of all the sequences (numbered in numerical order), each of which contains its image (named 'XX.png', where 'XX' is the sequence number).
+Running this script creates an `intensity_curves` folder, which contains folders of all the sequences (numbered in numerical order), each of which contains its image (named `XX.png`, where `XX` is the sequence number).

 ```sh